Ayms/node-Tor/README.md

 If you don't trust the bridges you can choose your peers as explained above yourself.

+As explained above, the users keys can not be accessed or used by a potential attacker.

-WebRTC is using self-signed certificates for DTLS, these certificates are changed so you can not be tracked, the SDP (peer introduction) does include the fingerprint of the certificate, this is not enough at all to guarantee there is not a MITM peer in the middle.
+WebRTC is using self-signed certificates for DTLS, these certificates are changed so you can not be tracked, the SDP (peer introduction) does include the fingerprint of the certificate, this is not enough to guarantee that there is not a MITM peer in the middle.
 Therefore it is foreseen to add another mechanism where the fingerprint of the DTLS certificate will be signed by a third party that knows you, typically a social network where you have an account.

 This is of course far from protecting your anonymity and privacy and can not be used in Peersm context, so Peersm is using the Tor protocol Certs cells mechanism explained above to make sure that you are talking to the peer with whom you have established the DTLS connection.
 This peer can still be a MITM but since you are extending the circuit to another peer known in the DHT, per the Tor protocol the possible MITM will not know what happens next, as mentionned above it becomes unlikely that the second peers are all compromised.